DaveBenham/VenomModules/README.md

 ### FDBK (feedback modulation depth) knob and CV input
 The knob establishes the depth of the feedback modulation.
 It ranges from -100% to 100%.
 The type of modulation is controlled by the square **FDBK** button at the top.

+By default the feedback source is the raw internal waveform, before any Level is applied.
+The context menu "Post level feedback" option uses the internal waveform after the Level has been applied.

 See [Level and Depth Modulation](#level-and-depth-modulation) for information on the associated Env button, CV input, and attenuverter.